Get valuable business assistance during the pandemic

 We’re providing as much service as we can during COVID-19

 Our first priority is providing safe and reliable energy.
 If you need service, our crews and contractors maintain social distancing and wear protective equipment.

 Is National Grid ready for the impact of the illness and the shortage of materials it can cause to operations?

 Yes.
-We have comprehensive emergency response plans to keep the lights on and the gas flowing.
+We have comprehensive emergency response plans to keep the gas flowing.

 Will National Grid crews be working in the field during the pandemic?

 Yes.
 It is absolutely critical that we maintain the reliability of our energy infrastructure.
 We will follow strict health and safety guidelines as we continue projects that are essential to maintaining safe, reliable energy for the region.

 Are some services not affected by the pandemic?